Skip to content

 • All messages in the same Discord channel share a thread

-• The HITL resume flow (days later) uses the same correlationId as the original plan request — the protoMaker team’s memory of the conversation is preserved across the approval gap
+• The HITL resume flow (days later) uses the same correlationId as the original request — the agent's memory of the conversation is preserved across the approval gap

-The environment variables that describe the A2A connection (AVA_BASE_URL, AVA_API_KEY, AVA_APP_ID, AVA_APP_PRIVATE_KEY) keep the AVA_* prefix even though the runtime is the protoMaker team.
-These describe the HTTP service identity (historical reason: the repo has always been called the “ava” server), and renaming them would require a coordinated infisical secret migration + homelab-iac redeploy for no functional gain.
+The environment variables that describe a remote A2A connection (AVA_BASE_URL, AVA_API_KEY, AVA_APP_ID, AVA_APP_PRIVATE_KEY) keep the AVA_* prefix for historical reasons (the repo has always been called the "ava" server).
+These describe the HTTP service identity of a remote A2A agent server, and renaming them would require a coordinated infisical secret migration + homelab-iac redeploy for no functional gain.

 The split is conceptual:

-• AVA_* env vars = the HTTP/auth identity of the protoMaker server
+• AVA_* env vars = the HTTP/auth identity of a remote A2A agent server

 • ava (in-process) = the conversational chat agent, a separate entity

-DISCORD_BOT_TOKEN_AVA belongs to the in-process Ava chat agent, not the protoMaker team.
-DISCORD_BOT_TOKEN_PROTO is protoBot, the shared primary client the protoMaker team uses for its output.
+DISCORD_BOT_TOKEN_AVA belongs to the in-process Ava chat agent.
+DISCORD_BOT_TOKEN_PROTO is protoBot, the shared primary client used for team-level output.

 All per-agent secrets live in Infisical (AI project 11e172e0).
 The workstacean container receives them via infisical run at deploy time.
 The homelab-iac docker-compose.yml is the canonical reference for which secrets map to which services.